---

 export default async function PricingPage() {

-const useNewLayout = await newPricingLayout();
+const layoutVariant = await newPricingLayout();

-return useNewLayout ? <NewPricing /> : <CurrentPricing />;
+return layoutVariant === 'treatment' ? <NewPricing /> : <CurrentPricing />;

 }

-Add the FlagValues component to your layout so Web Analytics can correlate page views and events with flag values automatically:
+Add the `FlagValues` component to your layout so Web Analytics can correlate page views and events with flag values automatically:

 import { Suspense } from 'react';